Last Updated: March 31, 2021

-Ireland - the charismatic island nation in the European Union (EU) is famous for its lofty mountains, magnificent lighthouses, exquisite coastlines, and natural greenery.
+Ireland is one of the charismatic island nations in the European Union (EU), which is famous for its lofty mountains, magnificent lighthouses, exquisite coastlines, and natural greenery.
 Apart from its natural beauty, Ireland is famous for its soaring economic development and top universities with an extensive range of study programs that attract students from all across the globe.

 - Approximately 45,000 non-EU/EEA students are enrolled in Ireland’s post-secondary study program.